VidyaSource/website/src/_content/blog/why-coding-interviews-are-the-worst.md

 Fine.
 If you must, at least adapt your coding interviews like this:

-* Offer candidates the option either to live code or to do a short, paid(!) project to do at home
+* Offer candidates the option either to live code or to do a short, paid(!) project to do at home.
-* Have them solve a real but non-critical and non-sensitive problem you have at work
+* Have them solve a real but non-critical and non-sensitive problem you have at work.
-* If it's a live coding exercise, make candidates comfortable with collaboration and access to resources
+* If it's a live coding exercise, make candidates comfortable with collaboration and access to resources.

 We have a lot of important work ahead of us as an industry.
 I hope you consider the lessons I've learned to help your business grow to meet the challenges ahead.